 CSIMS also became active in the training of occupational physicians, providing top tier educational programs long before they were mandated for QMEs.
 CSIMS was among the first approved providers of continuing education for our Physician’s & Providers to obtain Continuing Medical Education (CME) credits, Continuing Education (CE) credits and Qualified Medical Evaluator (QME) credits).

 CSIMS has a long and illustrious history of supporting good workers’ compensation legislation and opposing bad proposals.
 CSIMS actively participates in administrative proceedings before the Division of Workers’ Compensation, the Workers’ Compensation Appeals Board, the Commission on Health and Safety and Workers’ Compensation, the Medical Board of California, and the Board of Chiropractic Examiners, to name a few.

-CSIMS is finalizing negotiations to form an alliance with the International Association of Machinists and Aerospace Workers to promote better care and evaluation for all injured workers.
-We were involved in the development of the new formulary legislation.
-We are actively involved with the RAND study of the medical and medical-legal aspects of workers’ compensation.
-Finally, CSIMS is the co-sponsor of Assembly Bill 1542 which proposes to restore recognition of neuropsychologist QMEs.
+More recently, we were involved in the development of the new formulary legislation.
+We have been actively involved with the RAND study of the medical and medical-legal aspects of workers’ compensation.
+Finally, CSIMS was alo the co-sponsor of Assembly Bill 1542 which proposes to restore recognition of neuropsychologist QMEs.

 Throughout its long career, CSIMS has remained committed to its Core Values:

 - Helping people get their lives back together

 - Delivering the best, cost-effective, quality care available